 Now you know – your spouse is an abuser.

 When you are the victim of domestic abuse, it can seem like you are in an impossible situation.
-Emy A. Cordano, Attorney at Law, want you to know that you are not alone and that the situation is NOT impossible to get out of.
+Emy A. Cordano, Attorney at Law, wants you to know that you are not alone and that the situation is NOT impossible to get out of.

 Domestic abuse is too common.
 In the United States, nearly 1 in 3 women and 1 in 4 men have been victims of some form of physical violence by a partner.
-Intimate partner violence accounts for 15 percent of all violent crime.
+Intimate partner violence accounts for 15 percent of all violent crimes.